CLOT: Closed Loop Optimal Transport for Unsupervised Action Segmentation: Additional Results

-For a more comprehensive analysis, we present additional qualitative results from all four datasets in Fig.~\ref{fig:qualitative_supp}.
-These visualizations illustrate how CLOT effectively refines segmentation boundaries compared to ASOT and other baseline methods.
+We also present additional qualitative examples across all four datasets in Fig.~\ref{fig:qualitative_supp}.
+These visualizations demonstrate CLOT’s ability to more accurately delineate action boundaries when compared to ASOT and other baseline methods, highlighting its superior segmentation performance.